Frequently Asked Questions About Elder Abuse in California

 Even so, liable parties could include a facility, such as a nursing home, assisted living facility, hospital or rehabilitation center.
 Individuals who work for these facilities may also be held liable.
 These individuals might include doctors, nurses or caregivers.
 Other individuals, such as family members, coworkers or neighbors could also be held responsible for elder abuse.

-Who Can File a Lawsuit for Elder Abuse in California?
+Who can file a lawsuit for elder abuse in California?

 California recognizes residents who are 65 years or older as elders.
 Dependent adults are also covered under the law, which includes any person between the ages of 18 and 64 years who is admitted as an inpatient to a 24-hour health facility.
 The elder or dependent adult who has suffered the abuse must be named as the principal plaintiff in the case.
 This person can be assisted in the case by a personal representative.
 Additional plaintiffs may be recognized in the lawsuit, such as spouses, family members or guardians.
 These additional plaintiffs may also have a viable claim to file for damages.
+Learn more about who can sue for elder abuse on our blog.

-What Is the Elder Abuse Statute of Limitations in California?
+What is the elder abuse statute of limitations in California?

 When a senior or dependent adult is a victim of harmful neglect, financial exploitation or abuse, he or she has legal rights to pursue a legal case against those responsible.
 The California Elder Abuse and Dependent Adult Civil Protection Act was enacted to protect seniors and dependent adults from fraud and abuse.
 The statute allows victims to file civil lawsuits for damages against their abusers and also provides for criminal prosecution of abusers by the state.